MiguelProgrammer/neighborfood-v2/README.md

      * 6.1 - If a product is missing, the system will notify the customer and the administrative area for replacement
   * 6.2 - The customer can make changes to items, updating their order
 * 7 - Make payment
+    * 7.1 - There is a Mercado Pago webhook for us to test the payment, the integration of this service should be well used, it is where we will prove a way to plug the service without                 harming our layers.
 * 8 - Collect your order
 * 9 - Receive treats
      * 9.1 - You will receive discount alerts on upcoming orders